snakster/cpp.react/tutorials/BasicAlgorithms.md

 };
 {% endhighlight %}

-Similar to `Signal.Modify()`, the downside is that since the new and old values can no longer be compared, the signal will always assume a change.
+Similar to `Signal.Modify()`, the downside is that since the new and old values can no longer be compared, hence the signal will always assume a change.

 ## Synchronized signal access